 The Departments strongly recommend that students majoring in Biochemistry (Biological Emphasis) take Calculus through Calculus II (MAT 124 and MAT214) and Physics I and II (PHY 201 and PHY 212).
 Any student who elects to take BIO 404, Biochemistry, must have successfully completed both semesters of Organic Chemistry or be currently taking CHM 324/325.
 No more than four hours of BIO 398, Independent Research Projects, may be counted towards the major.
-Students must earn a letter grade of C- or better in all courses needed to satisfy major requirements.
+Students must earn a letter grade of C- or better and attain a 2.0 average or higher in all courses needed to satisfy major requirements.
+At least 50% of all BIO and CHM hours needed to satisfy the major (22-24) must be Westminster courses.